 Called simply Jaws 3 for television and stripped of the one gimmick (3-D) that made it – arguably – acceptable in theatres, this hapless opus stands as a testament to the law of diminishing returns.

-Sheriff Brody’s sons are working at a new marine park, where a captive infant great white shark is being groomed as the centre’s latest tourist attraction.
+Sheriff Brody’s sons – Sean (John Putch) and Mike (a very young Dennis Quaid) – are working at a new marine park owned by controversial entrepreneur Calvin Bouchard (Louis Gossett Jr), where a captive infant great white shark is being groomed as the centre’s latest tourist attraction.
 However, no one has reckoned on the creature’s vengeful mother.

 Joe Alves, the production designer of Steven Spielberg’s great original and, therefore, the man responsible for creating the mechanical shark (“Bruce”) is at the helm here, but it’s quite clear from this effort that he’s no director.
 The special effects are dire, with a model shark used on several occasions, ‘swimming’ directly at the camera.